GlobalFishingWatch/GFW_technical_documentation/VMS.md

 # VMS Data Sources

-As part of our Transparency Initiative, select countries have agreed to share their proprietary Vessel Monitoring Systems (VMS) data with GFW.
+Select countries have agreed to share their proprietary Vessel Monitoring Systems (VMS) data with GFW.
 These data are distinct from the AIS data and their format and contents vary by country.
-Below is an overview of the data available in BigQuery for each VMS partner.

 > Each data sharing agreement between GFW and country partners has specific restrictions on data access and sharing.
 In general, GFW must request written permission to use the VMS data for use cases other than the public map and analyses for the country partner.
 For more information, see the [Overview of VMS Data and Use Policy](https://docs.google.com/document/d/1J6CFWGwILjlBwuuv33DqjG9iQ_0eOIy-5U-o_RkGKtg/edit?usp=sharing) doc.

+## Unified VMS Pipeline

+The GFW platform currently includes VMS data from 10+ countries.
+Each VMS dataset comes from a separate data feed and receives it's own BigQuery dataset.
+As of version 3 (`v3`) of the GFW vessel tracking pipeline, each VMS dataset is stored in two datasets labelled `pipe_vms_[iso3]_v3_[internal/published]`.
+Additionally, all VMS datasets are combined into a single "unified" VMS pipeline stored in the BQ datasets `pipe_vms_v3_internal` and `pipe_vms_v3_published`.

+## Source VMS Datasets

-## Indonesia
+### Indonesia

 + **Data description:** The Indonesian VMS data is provided by the KKP and includes data for all Indonesian flagged vessels and vessels authorized to fish in Indonesia's EEZ.
   + **Date range**: `2014-01-01` - `2020-07-03` NOTE: We will not be receiving new data in the near future